kubernetes-sigs/lws/site/content/en/docs/reference/leaderworkerset.v1.md

 <code>int32</code>
 </td>
 <td>
-   <p>Partition indicates the ordinal at which the lws should be partitioned for updates.
+   <p>partition indicates the ordinal at which the lws should be partitioned for updates.
 During a rolling update, all the groups from ordinal Partition to Replicas-1 will be updated.
 The groups from 0 to Partition-1 will not be updated.
 This is helpful in incremental rollout strategies like canary deployments